Exploiting Multiple Sequence Lengths in Fast End to End Training for Image Captioning

-\textbf{COCO Offline Evaluation}.
-Table \ref{tab:offline_table_eval} reports the score comparison between ExpansionNet v2 and the best performing models in recent years.
+Table \ref{tab:offline_table_eval} and Table \ref{tab:offline_table_eval_ensemble} report the score comparison between ExpansionNet v2 and the best-performing models in recent years.
 Up-Down \cite{anderson2018bottom} introduced the idea of extracting a collection of features from the images using an object detector like Faster-RCNN \cite{ren2015faster} in contrast to the classification backbone \cite{xu2015show}.
-The idea was adopted in most of the following architectures as well, for instance in case of GCN-LSTM \cite{yao2018exploring} and SGAE \cite{yang2019auto}, which, additionally, implemented a graph convolutional network on top of it in order to exploit the information provided by a scene graph.
-AoANet \cite{huang2019attention} instead, relied on a Transformer based architecture and improved the attentive components with two gates serving the purpose of simulating an additional level of attention over the inputs and augmented the language modeling part with a LSTM.
-X-Transformer \cite{pan2020x} on the other hand, adopted a fully attentive architecture and further refined the attentive blocks by means of bilinear pooling techniques.
-The most recent and performing architectures redefined the best way of feeding the visual input into the network, for instance RSTNet \cite{zhang2021rstnet} showcased the effectiveness of grid features over regions, GET \cite{ji2021improving} processed the images using a global representation as well in addition to the local ones, DLCT \cite{luo2021dual} instead exploited the advantages of both regions and grid visual features.
-Finally PureT \cite{wang2022end} removed the convolutional backbone and implemented an entirely attentive model based upon the novel Swin-Transformer, hence applying Window / Shifted-Window MHA in both encoder and decoder.
-ExpansionNet v2 outperforms all the previous models across all metrics in both single and ensemble configuration, in particular it achieves the new state of art performance, outperforming the previous one by 0.1 BLEU1, 0.6 BLEU4, 0.3 ROUGE-L, 2.7 CIDEr-D and 0.4 SPICE in the ensemble configuration. \\
+The idea was adopted in most of the following architectures as well, for instance, in the case of GCN-LSTM \cite{yao2018exploring} and SGAE \cite{yang2019auto}, which additionally implemented a convolutional graph network on top of it to exploit the information provided by a scene graph.
+AoANet \cite{huang2019attention} adopted the Transformer and improved the attentive components with two gates serving the purpose of simulating an additional level of attention over the inputs and augmented the language modelling part with an LSTM.
+On the other hand, X-Transformer \cite{pan2020x} adopted a fully attentive architecture and further refined the attentive blocks by means of bilinear pooling techniques.
+The most recent and performing architectures focused on increasing the more effective ways to feed visual information into the sequence modelling network.
+For instance, RSTNet \cite{zhang2021rstnet} showcased the effectiveness of grid features over regions, GET \cite{ji2021improving} processed the images using a global representation in conjunction with the local ones, DLCT \cite{luo2021dual} instead exploited the advantages of both regions and grid visual features.
+Finally, PureT \cite{wang2022end} implemented the first end-to-end Transformer architecture applying the Window / Shifted-Window MHA \cite{liu2021swin} in both the encoder and decoder.
+ExpansionNet v2 outperforms PureT by a margin of 0.7 BLEU1, 0.6 BLEU4, 0.1 METEOR, 0.4 ROUGE, 2.2 CIDEr-D and 0.3 SPICE in the single model case and by 0.1 BLEU1, 0.6 BLEU4, 0.3 ROUGE, 2.7 CIDEr-D and 0.4 SPICE in the ensemble configuration.